osrf/ros2multirobotbook/src/hardware.md

 # Hardware

 In this chapter, we will describe the integration requirements and steps to have hardware working with RMF.
-These include robots, doors, elevators and workcells.
+These include [robots](#robots), [doors](#doors), [elevators](#elevators) and [workcells](#workcells).
 In each section, we will go through how to build the necessary ROS 2 packages and interfaces that are used by `rmf_core`, as well as possible scenarios where such interactions are occur.

 ## Robots

+We have identified a number of different scenarios where

+Robots in industrial settings are often controlled and monitored as a fleet, with a central fleet management system keeping things in check.

 ## Doors